MrElyazid/SpotFetch/README.md

 SpotFetch uses [Rich](https://github.com/Textualize/rich) for the Terminal UI, [Mutagen](https://github.com/quodlibet/mutagen) for metadata handling when downloading using Exportify, and at its core its just a wrapper for [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 ### why are only three audio formats supported ?
-I will incrementally support formats that allow thumbnail embedding ( 'mp3', 'mkv', 'mka', 'ogg', 'opus', 'flac', 'm4a', 'mp4' ) and offer an option to download directly using yt-dlp's `bestaudio` format and fallback to m4a if the resulting format doesnt support thumbnail embedding ( F$!# WEBM !), when i tried this i had some issues especially with container formats like mp4, and also because if we want to embed Exportify metadata to these formats we need special handling for each one using mutagen, which is why i decided to stick with just :
+I will incrementally support formats that allow thumbnail embedding ( 'mp3', 'mkv', 'mka', 'ogg', 'opus', 'flac', 'm4a', 'mp4' ) and offer an option to download directly using yt-dlp's `bestaudio` format and fallback to m4a if the resulting format doesnt support thumbnail embedding ( F$ck WEBM !), when i tried this i had some issues especially with container formats like mp4, and also because if we want to embed Exportify metadata to these formats we need special handling for each one using mutagen, which is why i decided to stick with just :

 - MP3 : most compatible.
 - M4A : a mix between quality and compression.